Emergency Dentistry – San Marcos

 Jaw Stuck Open or Closed

 How can your jaw get stuck open?
 Imagine going to yawn and then not being able to close your mouth afterward.
 What happens when your jaw gets stuck closed.
-Imagine wanting to take a bite out of a sandwich but not being able to because you cannot open wide enough.
+Imagine wanting to take a bite out of a sandwich but not being able to because you cannot open it sufficiently.
 These conditions can be quite painful and often are quite alarming as you can see.
 For obvious reasons, the stuck open position is very discomforting.

 - If you experience this condition first sit down in a comfortable place.
 Try massaging the muscles around the jaw joints.
 This is often effective in helping alleviate this condition.